platocrat/personality-lab/README.md

 > NOTE: This is required because of something that broke the GitsHub Actions automated deployment that was set up previously. -->

-## What to do if the SSH key ever gets lost, deleted, or corrupted
+## What to do if the SSH key ever gets lost, deleted, or corrupted?

 ### 1. Stop and delete the EC2 instance and launch a new one